Jack-Jack Attack: Plot

 Kari takes Jack-Jack back upstairs to the playroom, ties him to a barbell and tries to show him flashcards to calm him down.
 This works well until she shows him a card of a campfire, at which point he suddenly bursts into flames.
 Horrified, Kari picks up Jack-Jack with a pair of fireplace tongs and rushes into the bathroom, where she douses him in the bathtub filled with water.

 The next day, an exhausted Kari is teetering on the verge of madness, but has since learned to anticipate and counter the spontaneous outbursts of Jack-Jack's newly emerged powers.
 There is a knock at the door; Kari answers it and meets Syndrome, who asks if this is the Parrs' residence.
 Kari thinks he is the new babysitter come to relieve her, but wonders what the "S" on his costume stands for.
 Syndrome claims that it stands for "Sitter" because if he calls himself "Babysitter", his uniform will have to say "BS" on it, something that would make it impossible for parents to take him seriously as a result.

 Back at the interrogation, Dicker is incredulous that Kari believed Syndrome and left the baby in his care, to which Kari defensively shouts that she was not in a sound state of mind at the time and the baby was not acting normal.
 Dicker then asks Kari if she had told anyone else about the incident, to which she replies that she told her parents, who did not believe her and thought she was joking.
-As Kari expresses her wish to forget the whole event, Dicker promises that she will, and activates a device that erases her memory of the events.
+As Kari expresses her wish to forget the whole event, Dicker promises that she will, and activates a device that erases her memory of the events to protect the family's superhero identity.